DohaNaga/Off-target-P-ML/README.md

 # Off-target modelling
-This repository contains the necessary scripts to derive off-target models using (1) A neural network framework (2)An autmomated machine learning framework (via Autogluon).
+This repository contains the necessary scripts to build the off-target models explained in the paper using (1) A neural network framework (2)An autmomated machine learning framework (via Autogluon).

-The main dataset is `dataset_1` which consists of several coloumns, most importantly:
+A sample of the main dataset used in the paper is provided : `dataset_1` which  consists of several coloumns, most importantly:

 - CAS.number : public id for the compounds
 -  OFF_TARGET : the name of the off-target against which the compound is screened
 -  SMILES
 -  BINARY_VALUE: whether the compound is active (1) or inactive (0) upon the corresponding target

-You can replace `Dataset_1` with your own dataset (must be the same name and structure).
+You can replace `Dataset_1` with your own dataset (must have the same name, column annotations and format).

 ## I. Preparation of the working directory

 - Download and place the folder ```offtarget-models``` into your home directory